You can download my dissertation here.

 Chapter Two--Quantitative Assessment

 This chapter turns to empirically testing key propositions from the first chapter.
 First, a new dataset of “congressional support scores” is introduced.
-It utilizes speech data from the congressional record to measure sentiment toward the possible use of force in U.S.-relevant crises from the end of the Second World War until today.
+It utilizes speech data from the congressional record to measure sentiment toward the possible use of force in nearly two hundred U.S.-relevant crises from the end of the Second World War until today.
 A validation test of the scores suggests they are superior proxies to any other alternative—including measures such as the portion of Congress consisting of Republicans (McManus 2017) or presidential copartisans (Howell & Pevehouse 2007, Kriner 2010).
-Second, the effect of informal congressional sentiment and formal authorization on the President’s intervention decision is tested.
-Both prove to be closely connected to whether a President chooses to intervene in a crisis—and, if so, how much force they employ.
-Lastly, the influence of congressional sentiment and formal approval for the use of military force on crisis outcomes is considered.
+Second, the influence of informal congressional sentiment and formal authorization on the President’s intervention decision is considered.
+Both are shown to be closely connected to whether a President chooses to intervene in a crisis—and, if so, how much force they employ.
+Lastly, the influence of congressional sentiment and formal approval for the use of military force on crisis outcomes is analyzed.
 The evidence yielded suggests that the United States is more likely to achieve victory in crises that have congressional backing.

 Chapter Three--The Korean War Anti-precedent